mezzio/mezzio/doc/book/features/container/aura-di.md

 ]);
 ```

-The bare minimum `ContainerConfig` code needed to make zend-expressive work is:
+The bare minimum `ContainerConfig` code needed to make mezzio work is:

 ```php
 <?php